-- A. Curriculum and Instructional materials include daily instruction for all aspects of writing, including a systematic scope and sequence for explicitly teaching handwriting, spelling, grammar, syntax and sentence structure. - B. Curriculum and instructional materials must include resources and assessments that are aligned to PA Standards and measure attainment of the standards. - C. Curriculum and instructional materials that include a distribution of literary and informational texts supported by research. - D. Curriculum and instructional materials include high quality, authentic anchor texts that span a variety of genres and structures.

-- E. Curriculum and instructional materials include at least 80 percent of tasks and questions that are text dependent which elicit sustained attention to the specifics of the text. - F. Curriculum and instructional materials are designed for whole-group, small-group, and individual instruction that promotes student responsibility and independence. - G. Curriculum and instructional materials consider the time, resources, and instructional scaffolding required for all students to meet grade-level standards (e.g., alternative teaching approaches, pacing, instructional delivery options, suggestions for addressing common student difficulties, remediation strategies). - H. Curriculum materials regularly and systematically build in the time, resources, and suggestions required for adapting instruction to allow teachers to guide all students to meet grade-level standards (e.g., alternative teaching approaches, pacing, instructional delivery options, suggestions for addressing common student difficulties, remediation strategies). - I. Curriculum materials provide clear, well-structured diagnostic assessment protocols and materials for all foundational skills to guide instruction and remediation.
+- A. Curriculum and instructional materials include 120 minutes of daily instruction for all aspects of foundational reading, including a systematic scope and sequence for explicitly teaching phonemic awareness, phonics, and morphology. - B. Curriculum and Instructional materials include 120 minutes of daily instruction for all aspects of foundational writing, including a systematic scope and sequence for explicitly teaching handwriting, spelling, grammar, syntax, and sentence structure. - C. Curriculum and instructional materials must include resources and assessments that measure foundational skills. - D. Curriculum and instructional materials include decodable text that supports the systematic phonics scope and sequence. - E. Curriculum and instructional materials that include a distribution of literary and informational texts supported by research. - F. Curriculum and instructional materials include high quality, authentic anchor texts that span a variety of genres and structures. - G. Curriculum and instructional materials include at least 80 percent of tasks and questions that are text dependent which elicit sustained attention to the specifics of the text. - H. Curriculum and instructional materials are designed for whole-group, small-group, and individual instruction that promotes student responsibility and independence. - Curriculum and instructional materials consider the time, resources, and instructional scaffolding required for all students to meet grade-level standards (e.g., alternative teaching approaches, pacing, instructional delivery options, suggestions for addressing common student difficulties, remediation strategies). - J. Curriculum materials regularly and systematically build in the time, resources, and suggestions required for adapting instruction to allow teachers to guide all students to meet grade-level standards (e.g., alternative teaching approaches, pacing, instructional delivery options, suggestions for addressing common student difficulties, remediation strategies). - K. Curriculum materials provide clear, well-structured diagnostic assessment protocols and materials for all foundational skills to guide instruction and remediation.